kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 Clusters created by Cluster API are minimally functional.
 For instance,they do not have a container networking interface (CNI), which is required for pod-to-pod networking, or any StorageClasses, which are required for dynamic persistent volume provisioning.
 Users today must manually add these components to every cluster they create.

-Having a mechanism to sync an initial set of default resources after clusters are created makes clusters created with Cluster API functional and ready for workloads from the beginning, without requiring additional user intervention.
+Having a mechanism to apply an initial set of default resources after clusters are created makes clusters created with Cluster API functional and ready for workloads from the beginning, without requiring additional user intervention.

 To achieve this, ClusterResourceSet CRD is introduced that will be responsible for applying a set resources defined by users to the matching clusters.